truedaniyyel/trueblog/src/content/blog/Getting started.md

 ### Cloudflare

-Configuration works out of the box with Cloudflare - no additional setup required.
+Configuration works out of the box with Cloudflare.

 ### Other Hosting Platforms

-For other hosting platforms, minor adjustments may be needed:
+For other hosting platforms, minor adjustments with CSP and SRI may be needed:

 - **Vercel**: Delete the `scripts` folder and follow the [Vercel integration guide](https://astro-shield.kindspells.dev/guides/hosting-integrations/vercel/)